Sexorcism (Brooke Candy album): Background

 On November 7, 2018, Candy stated that releasing a first full-length album was still a possibility.
 "Because of my experience with Sony, I must have made like 60 songs and they just never let me put any of them out.
 I had a full album ready to go and that kind of burnt me a little bit and put a bad taste in my mouth.
 I questioned my music and my art for a while and just stopped making it completely," Candy explained.
 "I'll release the next couple of songs but I'm planning an album and it's in the works.
 I don't want to jump ahead and say things because if things don't happen like, godammit!"
 Before the end of the year two more singles were self-released; "Nuts" featuring American songwriter and rapper Lil Aaron and a joint single alongside production duo Ojivolta called "Oomph".

 On January 10, 2019, Candy confirmed that she just had finished her debut album.
 She recorded it in London with English producer, singer and songwriter Oscar Scheller along with rapper Ashnikko.
 Candy spoke on her time alongside the pair: "Ashnikko is basically a savant!
 We agreed she would help with an EP if I helped with a music video, but we had three tracks done in a day… within four days we had twelve strong, cohesive songs!"
 On February 28, Candy confirmed the album title to be Sexorcism.

 Composition

 The album has been described as "futuristic pop, house, and trap".
 Candy described the sound of the lead single "XXXTC" as "uber-sexual, freaky, weird and nonsensical!"
 During the same interview, she claimed to have worked with many other artists for the record; "I have basically all of my dream collaborators – there's Boys Noize, Rico Nasty and TOOPOOR".
-A '90s house inspired track featuring RuPaul's Drag Race winners Aquaria and Violet Chachki was also confirmed to be on the album.
+"Rim", a '90s house inspired track featuring RuPaul's Drag Race winners Aquaria and Violet Chachki, was also confirmed to be on the album.
 "I wanted to mimic Erotica, so it's us whispering the nastiest shit over this incredible bassline."
 Candy stated.